Inverse scattering for waveguides in topological insulators: Forward and inverse scattering problem

 \section{Forward and inverse scattering problem}

-We first describe the scattering data in the two-dimensional Dirac model, mostly following \cite{1,bal2023asymmetric}, and then present the linearized inverse problem and the small-potential inverse problem. \paragraph{Spectral decomposition.} We start with the spectral decomposition of the two-dimensional Dirac operator,
+We first describe the scattering data in the two-dimensional Dirac model, mostly following \cite{1,bal2023asymmetric}, and next present the linearized inverse problem and the small-potential inverse problem. \paragraph{Spectral decomposition.} We start with the unperturbed two-dimensional Dirac operator,